-There’s one toilet in design school that’s been said to be haunted.
+There’s one toilet in the design school that’s said to be haunted.
 Once, a girl went to shower in that toilet alone late at night.
 While showering, she heard someone kicking open the first cubical door.
 The person, or ghost, then kicked open the second cubical door, and as it did each door, it counted down in Malay.

 When it was reaching the girl’s cubicle, which was the last one, the ghost went, “Satu Laaagi”, which translates to mean “one more”.
 Some sources said the girl fainted, others say she hightailed out before the ghost reached her.

 The Little Boy at School of Engineering

 It’s normal for orientation camp leaders to patrol the camp area at night, but in one particular night, two camp leaders experienced something not so normal.

 They saw a small boy running in the distance on their patrol and decided to chase the boy to find out why he was there.
 They kept chasing the boy and shouted at him to stop but the boy didn’t.
 When the camp leaders were climbing up the stairs at the engineering block, the boy started playing hide-and-seek with them.
 Eventually, the boy disappeared.